zapier/zapier-platform/docs-dev/install-dev.md

 ## Updating the CLI

-To update, simply pull from the main branch and update the dependencies:
+To update, pull from the main branch or any feature branch, and update the dependencies:

 ```
 cd ~/projects/zapier-platform
 git pull origin main
-yarn
+pnpm install
 ```